Crowborough: Education

 In addition there are two independent preparatory schools.

 Media

 The local paper is the Kent and Sussex Courier published in Tunbridge Wells.
 Owned by the regional newspaper publisher Local World, there are six editions of the paper including a Sussex edition.

-South East Today is the BBC regional television news programme serving Kent and Sussex.
+Local television news programmes are BBC South East Today and ITV Meridian.
 In 2014 a local news website (Hyperlocal) called CrowboroughLife.com was established by Stephan Butler.
+Local radio stations are BBC Radio Sussex on 104.5 FM, Heart South on 102.4 FM and Ashdown Radio on 94.7 FM.

+Crowborough News, a free community newspaper, was launched in August 2025.
+The hyperlocal publication features local news, features, business news, motoring and sport.
+It is the sister publication of Hailsham News, Eastbourne News and Bexhill News.
+10,000 copies are available to pick up from local supermarkets each month.

 Health

-Crowborough Hospital is a small cottage hospital with a midwife-led maternity unit.
+Crowborough War Memorial Hospital on Southview Road is a small NHS hospital with minor injury unit and midwife-led maternity unit.
+Opening hours are Monday to Sunday, 8am to 8pm.

 It has been threatened with closure numerous times, but services are still offered, in part due to a strong local campaign.
 Non-maternity services are provided at hospitals in Pembury and Haywards Heath.